 'Moving from being anointed by women’s fluids to being polluted by them'

-It is here that the pain and the rage and the frustration began… it is here that women began to bubble and boil and undergo a quiet, internal process of preparing for the perfect moment to take back their wild power, their birth rite.
+And so the pain and the rage and the frustration began.
+Women began to bubble and boil and undergo a quiet, internal process of preparing for the perfect moment to turn things around, reclaim their autonomy and celebrate their cycles.

 Moon Forest Flow invites you to reclaim your Sabbath, your red tent, your moon lodge through the simple practice of menstrual cycle awareness.